Direct answer

 2. Text and Letters Within Images

-AI image generators are not language models — they generate what text "looks like" rather than actual characters.
+Image generators often preserve the visual shape of writing better than the exact characters.
 This produces a characteristic artifact: text that appears readable at a glance but is actually nonsense or semi-legible when zoomed in.
 Signs, storefronts, book spines, name tags, and product labels in AI images typically contain:

 - Letters that are close to real alphabets but subtly wrong (mirrored, distorted)